Daddy blues are real!

 Do Not Want To Be Home

 He will look for reasons not to go home and throw himself into work or out of work activities.

 This reaction will only add to the pressure.
-If you are not at home much, Mom may begin to withdraw too, causing all kinds of stress for your family, including your new Baby.
+If you are not at home much, mom may begin to withdraw too, causing stress for your family, including your new baby.